kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

     // +optional
     Selector string `json:"selector,omitempty"`

-    // replicas is the total number of non-terminated machines targeted by this control plane
+    // replicas is the total number of machines targeted by this control plane
     // (their labels match the selector).
     // +optional
-    Replicas int32 `json:"replicas"`
+    Replicas *int32 `json:"replicas,omitempty"`

     // readyReplicas is the number of ready replicas for this ControlPlane.
 A machine is considered ready when Machine's Ready condition is true.
     // +optional
-    ReadyReplicas int32 `json:"readyReplicas"`
+    ReadyReplicas *int32 `json:"readyReplicas,omitempty"`

     // availableReplicas is the number of available replicas for this ControlPlane.
 A machine is considered available when Machine's Available condition is true.
     // +optional
-    AvailableReplicas int32 `json:"availableReplicas"`
+    AvailableReplicas *int32 `json:"availableReplicas,omitempty"`

     // upToDateReplicas is the number of up-to-date replicas targeted by this ControlPlane.
 A machine is considered available when Machine's  UpToDate condition is true.
     // +optional
-    UpToDateReplicas int32 `json:"upToDateReplicas"`
+    UpToDateReplicas *int32 `json:"upToDateReplicas,omitempty"`

     // See other rules for more details about mandatory/optional fields in ControlPlane status.
     // Other fields SHOULD be added based on the needs of your provider.
 }
 ```